radius-project/docs/docs/content/concepts/why-radius/multi-cloud/index.md

 ---
 type: docs
-title: "Concept: Open-source and multi-cloud"
+title: "Concept: Open-source and Multi-cloud"
-linkTitle: Open-source and multi-cloud
+linkTitle: Open-source & Multi-cloud
 description: For many enterprises, their cloud native computing strategy involves using multiple cloud providers.
 Open-source projects, like Kubernetes, help ensure these enterprises achieve their strategy.
 As a result, Radius was designed to be open-source and multi-cloud from the start.
-weight: 100
+weight: 200
 categories: "Concept"
+aliases:
+  - /concepts/multi-cloud-concept/
 ---

 ## Organizations are increasingly multi-cloud